delaford/game/README.md

 Or, alternatively, if you want to skip `ndb`, just do `node server.js` from the root and you should be go to go.

 > `ndb` is Google Chrome's Node Debugging tool which allows node programs to be easily debugged and see all its context and variables.
-Highly recommended.
+Highly recommended for a much easier time.

 Now you may visit `http://localhost:8080` to login and start developing!

-## Where is the database?
-Website?

-When you develop locally, a test account is pre-loaded in the game so you do not need to set up the Laravel mumbo-jumbo and database and get off to a quicker start.

-Of course, this comes with limitations like no saving a player's save file and only you can be logged in because we are mocking the player object.

-You can easily download the `website` repo and make authentic connections to your local database.
-But the default option is local players are loaded.

 ## Contributing